 To be fully prepared for the day, stop by the breakfast buffet at Brock’s before heading down I-65 to Prattville.
-Even though it’s only a short one-hour drive to the course from Birmingham, it wouldn’t be a proper trip without stopping in Clanton at either Durbin Farms Market (205-755-1672) or Peach Park (205-755-2065) at Exit 205 off I-65 to pick up some of their famous peaches (or peach ice cream).
+Even though it’s only a short one-hour drive to the course from Birmingham, it wouldn’t be a proper trip without taking off exit 205 and stopping in Clanton at either Durbin Farms Market (2130 7th St S, Clanton; 205-755-1672) or Peach Park (2399 7th St. S., Clanton; 205-755-2065) to pick up some of their famous peaches (or peach ice cream).

 With 14 holes adjoining the water and a stunning bulkhead green, the Judge is described as simply magnificent and was even ranked in the top 50 courses by the Zagat Survey of America’s Top Golf Courses.